Exemplar Luxury Group

-Saks Global Holdings LLC is an American holding company of department stores and commercial property.
-It was formed after the American assets of Canadian holding company Hudson's Bay Company were spun-off in November 2024, and expanded with the acquisition of the Neiman Marcus Group in December 2024.
-Saks Global owns the full-line luxury stores Bergdorf Goodman, Neiman Marcus, and Saks Fifth Avenue; the off-price stores Neiman Marcus Last Call and Saks Off 5th; and home furnishings website Horchow.
+Exemplar Luxury Group LLC (formerly Saks Global Holdings LLC until June 2026) is an American holding company of department stores and commercial property.
+It owns the full-line luxury stores Bergdorf Goodman, Neiman Marcus and Saks Fifth Avenue, and off-price stores Saks Off 5th.
+Saks Global was formed after the American assets of Canadian holding company Hudson's Bay Company were spun-off in November 2024, and expanded with the acquisition of the Neiman Marcus Group in December 2024.

-Saks stores in Canada were licensed by Saks Global and operated by HBC, and closed permanently alongside the full-line Hudson's Bay stores with the liquidation of HBC in 2025.
+In January 2026, Saks Global filed for chapter 11 bankruptcy protection after accumulating a $4.7 billion debt from its Neiman Marcus acquisition, amid a trend of American shoppers choosing experiential luxury and directly operated monobrand luxury stores.
+The company emerged from bankruptcy six months later with a new name.

 History

 Saks Global was created in 2024 after the Canadian Hudson's Bay Company (HBC) purchased the American Neiman Marcus Group (NMG).
 The acquisition was finalized in December 2024 and the purchase cost $2.7 billion.
 The acquisition brought together Bergdorf Goodman, Neiman Marcus, Saks Fifth Avenue and Saks Off 5th.

-The purchase was supported with financing from Amazon (who will work with the group "to innovate on behalf of customers and brand partners"), Authentic Brands Group, G-III Apparel Group and Salesforce.
-There is also the possibility of store closures across Saks Fifth Avenue and Neiman Marcus.
-In an interview with Vogue Business, Metrick (CEO of Saks Global Operating Group) said that this is only the beginning of the group's ambitions and that they are now thinking of what the entity might look like internationally.
+The purchase was supported with financing from Amazon ("to innovate on behalf of customers and brand partners"), Authentic Brands Group, G-III Apparel Group and Salesforce.
+In an interview with Vogue Business, Metrick (then-CEO of Saks Global Operating Group) said that it was only the beginning of the group's ambitions and that they were thinking of what the entity might look like internationally.
+The company is divided into four business units: Saks Global Operating Group, Saks Global Properties & Investments, Bergdorf Goodman, and Authentic Luxury Group.

+Saks stores in Canada were licensed by Saks Global and operated by HBC which used to be the parent company of the American locations as well until 2024.
+The Canadian locations closed permanently alongside the full-line Hudson's Bay stores with the liquidation of HBC in 2025.

-Saks Global's executive chairman Richard Baker planned to remove 500 to 600 brands from the portfolio.
-In May 2025 Saks Fifth Avenue closed its Union Square, San Francisco location, citing the nearby Neiman Marcus.
-In May 2025, industry sources reported that Costco warehouse club will be carrying Saks Fifth Avenue apparel in the coming months.
+In May 2025, Saks Global's then-executive chairman Richard Baker planned to remove 500 to 600 brands from the portfolio.
+Saks Fifth Avenue closed its Union Square, San Francisco location, citing the nearby Neiman Marcus.
+Industry sources reported that Costco warehouse club would be carrying Saks Fifth Avenue apparel in the coming months.

-Organizational structure

-Emily Essner is president and chief commercial officer of Saks Global, and Brandy Richardson is chief financial officer.
-The company is divided into four business units: Saks Global Operating Group, Saks Global Properties & Investments, Bergdorf Goodman, and Authetnic Luxury Group.

-In July 2025 John Antonini left the company after more than 25 years at Saks Fifth Avenue.
-He had been working a few months in a newly created position centered on store growth.
-In July 2025 Saks Global named Brandy Richardson as its next chief financial officer, succeeding interim CFO Mark Weinsten.